-Cox launches its own wireless service with "Unbelievably Fair" plansAlex Wagner - Senior News Editor
+Cox launches its own wireless service with "Unbelievably Fair" plansAlex Wagner - Editorial Director of News and Content

 A few months back, a Sprint HTC Hero running on "Cox" was leaked out, and we've been waiting for the company to make its wireless service official ever since.
 Today Cox did just that, announcing that they would be entering the wireless market with its "Unbelievably Fair" plans and a handful of smartphones, feature phones, and a USB modem.
 Cox Wireless will initially be available in three markets (Hampton Roads, VA, Omaha, NE, and Orange County, CA) and will initially use Sprint's 3G network, although Cox is planning to build out its own network.
 The highlights of the "Unbelievably Fair" plans include MoneyBack Minutes, which gives customers up to $20 per month back for their unused minutes, and alerts to help avoid overages.
 Pricing includes voice plans that start a 450 minutes for $39.99, while there are unlimited data plans available for $30 and individual messaging plans ranging between $5 and $20.
 What kind of hardware can you expect to use with these "Unbelievably Fair" plans?
 The first wave of handsets include the HTC Desire, Motorola Milestone, HTC Hero (Sprint's model), LG Axis, Samsung Messager Touch, and a few other dumb phones and feature phones.
 Check out the full press release below.